Frequently Asked Questions

 Yes.
 The v1 design has the same processor as the v2 custom PCB and runs the same firmware so any v1 devices will be automatically updated via an Over-The-Air update to run the new firmware

 BuzzCopper v1, which was field tested during 2025, had lots of settings and these could only be changed by logging in to the device’s own internal website.
-This was problematical for several reasons.
+This was problematic for several reasons.
 Consequently, the main change for v2 is that the number of settings has been reduced and they can all now be changed through a cloud app with the device syncing up with the cloud settings when it connects to WiFi.
 Device owners will need to register for an account (not yet ready) on this website through which they will be able to manage all their devices.

 They are here You will need to request access